authc0d3/podcaster/README.md

 ## ⚛️ Technology stack<a id="technology-stack"></a>

-This project is written in [TypeScript](https://www.typescriptlang.org/) as the main programming language, [React](https://react.dev/) for graphical user interface development and SCSS for styles pre-processing.
+This project is written in [TypeScript](https://www.typescriptlang.org/) as the main programming language, [React](https://react.dev/) for graphical user interface development and SASS for styles pre-processing.

 Other main libraries used for its development include: